 - The eyelids tend to swell.

-- The eyes water more than usual, but do not become too gluey as in infective conjunctivitis.
+- The eyes water more than usual, but do not become too gluey like infective conjunctivitis.

 - In severe cases the conjunctiva under the upper eyelids may swell and look lumpy.